ECC-BFMC/Documentation/source/data/hardwaresetupofcar.rst

 * :doc:`Speeding calibration guide <hardwaresetupofcar/speedingcalibration>`

   - There's not a movement function corelating PWM signal to speed value, so a series of measurements have been done manually.
 If a more precise resolution is desired (ex: 211.2 mm/s), measurements can be done again by following this guide.

+* :doc:`Powerboard & IMU details <hardwaresetupofcar/powerboard>`

+  - There's not a movement function corelating PWM signal to speed value, so a series of measurements have been done manually.
+If a more precise resolution is desired (ex: 211.2 mm/s), measurements can be done again by following this guide.

 In this section, you can find all the topics related to the hardware of the vehicle, which is a 1/10 scale on-road chassis variant.